-Grades: 3-12 | Time: 1-6 hours | Location: Outdoors
+Grades: 3-12 | Time: 1-4 hours | Location: Outdoors

-Prepare your adventurers for winter by equipping them with essential knowledge and skills to stay safe, confident and well-prepared during cold weather conditions.
+Prepare your adventurous students by equipping them with essential knowledge and skills to stay safe, confident and well-prepared during all weather conditions.
 This program may include instruction on preparedness, building a shelter, starting a fire responsibly, navigation, foraging, and first aid.
-This lesson empowers children to navigate winter landscapes with confidence while fostering resilience and self-reliance.
+This lesson empowers children to navigate the outdoors with confidence while fostering resilience and self-reliance.